ofux/Digger-Documentation/README.md

 #### Does Digger support the built in navmesh system?
 No, because the navmesh system will still think the terrain is there (it won’t take terrain holes into account).
-We will have to wait for Unity 2019.2 (or later) and its official, clean, terrain hole feature for this.
+We will have to wait for Unity 2019.3 and its official, clean, terrain *cut* feature for this.

 #### Is this an extension to Unity's built-in terrain system or an entirely proprietary system?
 It’s an extension of the Unity’s built in terrain system.
 Basically, it just cuts the terrain where needed and generate meshes for caves and overhangs.
 In the end, you get a Unity terrain + some meshes (with different LODs because Digger generates automatically different LODs for each mesh).